imamhs/Linux_scripts/OGL_games.md

 I have created the following list of high-quality  [Single player](https://en.wikipedia.org/wiki/Single-player_video_game "Single-player video game")  [OpenGL](https://en.wikipedia.org/wiki/OpenGL "OpenGL")  [PC games](https://en.wikipedia.org/wiki/PC_game "PC game").
 A game supporting OpenGL is available either on Linux or Windows version or both.
 Some games are also ported to OpenGL through source port.
-The list is not an exhaustive:
+The list is not an exhaustive.

+Disclaimer: I do not own any files from the links.
+Some files which are hosted simply just for your convenience.
+Use at your own risks.

 1. [MDK2](https://en.wikipedia.org/wiki/MDK2 "MDK2")
 2. [Doom 3](https://en.wikipedia.org/wiki/Doom_3 "Doom 3")